 The SM8600 has a good wide color gamut.
 The EOTF is slightly over-brightening some very dark scenes, but, in general, it follows the input stimulus well until it starts a sharp roll off towards the TV's peak brightness.
 The 'Game' mode EOTF is almost identical as you can see here.

 We also measured the tone mapping at 50% stimulus to check if the TV is prioritizing brightness over color accuracy.
 As we can see from the results for the Rec.
 2020 color space, and the results for the DCI-P3 color space, the tone mapping is much better at the 50% stimulus.
 This means that the TV has better color accuracy at lower brightness levels since the tone mapping is better.

-The LG SM8600 has excellent gradient handling.
+The LG SM8600 has excellent gradient handling, similar to the LG SK8000.
 In most real-life content gradients are excellent but there are cases, like the pattern in the photo above, where banding is visible throughout most of the colors and shades.
 Our test is not run on the picture shown above.
-It is designed to measure gradient performance in situations that resemble more real-life content, and this is depicted in the results.
+It's designed to measure gradient performance in situations that resemble more real-life content, and this is depicted in the results.